Raab70/minecraft-on-demand-lambda/README.md

  * `core/lambda_destroy_deploy/lambda_destroy_deploy.py` is the code for the Lambda destroy and deploy functions
  * `core/lambda_status/lambda_status.py` is the code for the Lambda status function
  * `core/lambda_status/requirements.txt` lists the dependencies to be installed for `lambda_status.py`
+ * `core/instance.tf` configures all of the on-demand AWS resources, including the Minecraft EC2 server and its VPC

  * `web/index_src.html` is the template for `web/index.html`.
 The core deployment plugs in the deploy and status URLs.
  * `web/index.html` is a basic web page with a button to deploy the Minecraft server

- * `instance` is the configuration that the core uses to deploy and destroy the Minecraft server
- * `instance/provision_minecraft.sh` is ec2 user data, which runs when the machine starts
- * `instance/variables.tf` tells terraform how to read `instance/terraform.tfvars`
- * `instance/terraform.tfvars` is generated from the output variables of the core terraform deployment
- * `instance/instance.tf` configures all of the on-demand AWS resources, including the Minecraft EC2 server and its VPC

- * `terraform/terraform-bundle.hcl` configures terraform-bundle to include provider dependencies used by this repository (not currently used)

  * `Makefile` has recipes to run all the required setup commands in the right order
     * `make` deploys or updates the core
+    * `make init` initializes your terraform backend
     * `make plan` runs `terraform plan` after building the lambda function zip file
     * `make info` shows the variable output from the core deployment
     * `make spigot` compiles spigot and uploads it to your s3 world bucket